CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 All we're doing is multiplying the input variable by the run-time constant, and adding the result to `sink`.

 An interesting result here is that again, our generalized implementation (using `imul`) seems outperform clever specializations by the compiler (like using `lea` and even `shlx` in this case).
+Both implementations are also faster than adding a non-power-of-two.

 To change gears, we are going to re-focus on type-based performance differences.
 We saw that with an integer we get performance improvement from vectorization or not having to unpack boolean bit from a bit-vector.
 However, we're only using 1/32 bits in an integer.
 If we're only using the values 1 and 0, we could use a smaller data type.
 Let's use a char!
 It's 1/4 the size of an integer, and also will not require bit-shifting and mask operations to extract the value (as needed with the bit-vector).

-Let's re-enable vectorization and try a vector of chars with the value of either 0 or 1.
+Let's re-enable vectorization and try a vector of chars that only hold the values 0 or 1.
 Here were my performance numbers.

 ```
 ---------------------------------------------------------------